 Among the factors that help set a cat’s premium are their breed, age, and ZIP code.
 Age plays perhaps the largest role in determining how much policyholders will pay.
 In general, the younger the cat the lower premium.
 Why?
 Because healthy young kittens require less in the way of medical treatment, and they’re less expensive for both providers and policyholders to insure.

 When it comes to pet insurance, proactivity tends to pay off.
 It’s best to begin researching pet insurance as soon as you’ve welcomed a new cat home or to discuss the subject at the vet’s office during your pet’s first visits.
-Cats as young as ten weeks of age are eligible for coverage from providers including PetPartners and AKC Pet Insurance.

 Save on Necessities

 Kittens aren’t likely to suffer from chronic ailments or require an assortment of medications, but that doesn’t mean your new cat won’t run up a hefty medical bill.
-New cat owners spend a lot of time at the veterinarian as they safeguard their pets’ vulnerable immune systems and prepare them for a happy, healthy life.
+New cat owners spend a lot of time at the veterinarian as they safeguard their pet’s vulnerable immune systems and prepare them for a happy, healthy life.

 During their early weeks and months, cats visit the vet’s office for wellness examinations, preventive treatments against parasites like fleas and ticks, vaccines against common feline conditions, and procedures such as spaying, neutering, and microchipping.
 Pet insurance plans with wellness coverage may provide reimbursement to help owners cover some or all of these expenses.

-Get More Comprehensive Coverage
+Get Broader Coverage